madihamujahid123/CSCE155-C-Lab02/worksheet.md

   a) $250.25
   Answer:
+  exchangefee: 25.02
-  Half of Dollar exchange to 92.34255GBP
+  Half of Dollar exchange to 88.96GBP
-  Half of Dollar exchange to 16873.857422 JPY
+  Half of Dollar exchange to 14375 JPY

   b) $1,000.52
   Answer:
+  exchangefee: 100.05
-  Half of Dollar exchange to 369.192017 GBP
+  Half of Dollar exchange to 355.68 GBP
-  Half of Dollar exchange to 67463.062500 JPY
+  Half of Dollar exchange to 57472 JPY

   c) $968,410.12
   Answer:
+  exchangefee:98641.01
-  Half of Dollar exchange to 357.192017 GBP
+  Half of Dollar exchange to 350668.81 GBP
-  Half of Dollar exchange to 65270.70488 JPY
+  Half of Dollar exchange to 56661864 JPY

 6. Suppose that you had used only `int` types